 She is a holographic display - a computer generated character that sings and dances on stage backed by a live band.

-Her name is Hatsume Miku and although she is only a hologram, she has been performing to sold out concerts throughout Japan, Singapore, and recently in Los Angeles.
+Her name is Hatsume Miku and although she is only a hologram, she has been performing to sold out concerts throughout Japan, Singapore, and the United States.

 Miku was created by the technology firm Crypton Future Media in collaboration with Sega, Sony Music, and Yahama, using hologram technology developed by the National Institute of Information and Communications Technology in Japan.